On Borrowed Time and other Updates

 As part of the relocation to Vienna I will not only set up with my practice as an artist and creative producer.
 I will also take on the role of the custodian of the estate of Claudia P. who was an artist with a short but distinct career in the realms of concrete photography and conceptual art.
 As a distant relative who also happens to work in the arts it was decided that I should take on this responsibility and look after the archive and what work is still left in possession of the family.

-The images on the left are from the group exhibition Liquid Now at Kitform in Bristol last November.
+The images below are from the group exhibition Liquid Now at Kitform in Bristol last November.
 They show my piece that I titled ‘never the sam river’ and signals to me also a new beginning The following is the text that I wrote about the piece:

 To me photographs are like rivers that swell and change with each viewing.
 Whilst being looked at they are constantly reconstituting themselves as reflective fragments of past moments within a present context.
 Harbouring near invisible triggers that wreak havoc with linearity, they liquify time and release a stream of fleeting thoughts and memories within the here and now.The images above are from the group exhibition Liquid Now at Kitform in Bristol last November.
 They show my piece that I titled ‘never the sam river’ and signals to me also a new beginning The following is the text that I wrote about the piece: